z1n0v1/z1n0v1.github.io/M02-Java-Advanced/M02-Java-Advanced.md

 Repo: [https://github.com/z1n0v1/M02-Java-Advanced](https://github.com/z1n0v1/M02-Java-Advanced)

-Here you can find all the solutions for SoftUni's [Java Advanced](https://softuni.bg/trainings/3586/java-advanced-january-2022) course.
+Here you can find my solutions for SoftUni's [Java Advanced](https://softuni.bg/trainings/3586/java-advanced-january-2022) course.

 Java Advanced is a 5 week fast paced course part of the second module of SoftUni's Software Engineering program.
 As part of it, you get 12 hours of video material per week, plus a lot of problem solving labs and exercises.
 It is a natural continuation of Java Fundamentals course and lays the groundwork needed for the next course part of the module - [Java Object Oriented programming](https://z1n0v1.github.io/M02-Java-OOP/).

 In this course you'll learn about: